MeNToS64exe/nvim/README.md

 ## Overview

-What is inside the project, how to add to it and what to change (directory lua/MeNToS64exe)
+What is inside the project, how to add your own plugins to it and what to change (directory lua/MeNToS64exe is dismantled)
 ### init.lua

 - Loads keymaps, settings, and lazy.nvim configuration.